 In the Chargebee user interface, click Settings > Configure Chargebee > Checkout and Self-Serve Portal > Checkout and enable Allow customers to use offline payment methods.
 Enabling it reveals the underlying settings.

 Display payment method details for offline payment methods - This allows displaying the information entered in Additional Information field of each offline payment method.

 Allow existing customers to use offline payment methods only if they have no online payment methods - This allows displaying offline payment methods to the customer, only if they do not have any online payment methods configured in their Chargebee profile.

-Allow customers to use offline payment methods only via API - This allows accessing offline payment methods only via Chargebee APIs.
-Disable this if you need customers to access it via checkout.
+Allow customers to use offline payment methods only via API - This allows accessing offline payment methods only when checkout is triggered using Chargebee APIs.
+Disable this to make checkout accessible when triggered via drop-in script as well.